 |Applicant Competition||Very Low|

-Can I get into Freed-Hardeman University?
-The school has a 95% acceptance rate.
-Last year, 876 out of 919 applicants were admitted making Freed Hardeman University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has average requirements for admission test scores, generally admitting students who score in the top 43 percent.
+How hard is it to get into Freed-Hardeman University and can I get accepted?
+The school has a 88% acceptance rate ranking it #36 in Tennessee for lowest rate of acceptance.
+Last year, 835 out of 944 applicants were admitted making Freed Hardeman University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 49 percent.
 Freed Hardeman University typically accepts and attracts "B+" average high school students.
-Only 36% of those admitted chose to enroll in the school.
+Only 39% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|